-Swastika scrawlings unnerve three cities
+Swastika scrawlings unnerve three US cities

 "The Chicago Jewish community will not be intimidated by anti-Semitic attacks on a house of worship," American Jewish Committee Director Amy Stoken said in a statement to CNN.

-"I have had it with this behavior"
+'I have had it with this behavior'

-Campus police at Rice University in Houston are investigating the swastika vandalism of the school's William Marsh Rice statue.
+In Houston, campus police at Rice University are investigating the swastika vandalism of the school's William Marsh Rice statue.

 The university reported that a swastika was drawn on the base of the iconic statue in the academic quad Friday night.
-The vandalism also included unidentified "words" according to a Rice statement sent to CNN.
+The vandalism also included unidentified "words," according to a Rice statement sent to CNN.

-"We will not let hate win"
+'We will not let hate win'

-It was not a typical Saturday night getting on the subway in New York City.
-One man, Gregory Locke, observed "a Swastika on every advertisement and every window" on a train.
+And in New York City, passengers encountered swastikas and Nazi slogans scrawled on a subway train car Saturday night.

-Locke's Facebook post and pictures of the defacement has since gone viral, and even warranted the attention of Chelsea Clinton who tweeted the post.
+One rider, Gregory Locke, documented the hateful graffiti -- and passengers' efforts to remove it -- in a Facebook post that went viral.

 "We will not let hate win," Clinton said.

-Passengers were stunned by the acts of hate and one person on the train asked for hand sanitizer which was used to help erase all the swastikas written with a Sharpie, Locke said in his post.
+One person on the train suggested using hand sanitizer to erase the swastikas, Locke said in his post.
+So passengers banded together and erased the graffiti in a matter of minutes.